flutter/website/src/development/ui/advanced/shaders.md

 }
 ```

-The FragmentProgram object can be used to create one or more FragmentShader
+The `FragmentProgram` object can be used to create one or more [FragmentShader][] instances.
-instances.
-A FragmentShader object represents a fragment program along with
-a particular set of uniforms.
+A `FragmentShader` object represents a fragment program along with a particular set of _uniforms_ (configuration parameters).
+The available uniforms depends on how the shader was defined.

+[`FragmentShader`]: {{site.api}}/flutter/dart-ui/FragmentShader-class.html

 ```dart
 void updateShader(Canvas canvas, Rect rect, FragmentProgram program) {